 Training and Socialization

-- Start socialization early to prevent anti-social behaviors.
+- Start socialization early to prevent antisocial behaviors.

 - Keep training sessions short to match their attention span.